orlp/golf-cpu/specification.md

     lequ r, a, b   |    1  | less or equal          | r = a <= b
     gequ r, a, b ' |    1  | greater or equal       | r = a >= b

-A note on the shifts - unlike in C, any value for `b` is allowed and does the right thing on the _GOLF_.
+A note on the shifts - unlike in C, any value for `b` is allowed.
+Shifts widths bigger than 64 always result in 0, and negative shift widths flip the shift direction.

 The more complex register-to-register instructions: